 Students are provided a list of textbooks.
 They are responsible for purchasing nursing textbooks prior to each course.
 The School of Nursing does not have a book store, however students may access any of the following websites for books: www.elsevier.com, www.Amazon.com, www.CheaperTextbooks.com, www.Textbooks.com, and Barnes and Noble.
 The publisher of the book can also be contacted.

 Security for the School of Nursing facility is provided by Jameson Memorial Hospital Security Department.
 Security officers routinely patrol the facility, inside as well as outside.
 They are responsible for maintaining a safe and secure atmosphere in and around the facility as a whole, through the enforcement of Hospital policies and standards.

 The chief security officer, or his designee, participates in the Hospital and the School of Nursing orientation session.
 During this session, he addresses topics such as parking, personal safety skills, security procedures, crime prevention, and the security of personal possessions.
 This information is reinforced at the beginning of the second year as part of the School’s annual mandatory in-service review.

 During the first year, an educational program is presented to promote an awareness of rape and other sexual offenses.
 This program is designed and presented by the Crisis Shelter of Lawrence County.
 The information is reinforced during the second year of the nursing program.
 In addition, a Sexual Assault Nurse Examiner (SAFE Nurse) presents a program on sexual assault.

 Security officers also patrol the facility's parking areas.
 They are available to escort students to their cars 24 hours a day upon request.
 Students are encouraged to use this escort service after dark and when traveling alone.

-(Click here for Physical/Mental Demands of the Educational Program).
+(Click here for Essential Functions of the Educational Program).